STM32: ST Nucleo

+There are three Nucleo board types, each supporting a different STM32 IC package footprint.
+As of fall 2025, there were over seventy Nucleo board variations: 9 of Nucleo-32, 37 of Nucleo-64, 25 of Nucleo-144; 1 obsolete Nucleo-32, 5 obsolete Nucleo-144.

-All Nucleo boards by STMicroelectronics support the mbed development environment, and have an additional onboard ST-LINK/V2-1 host adapter chip which supplies SWD debugging, virtual COM port, and mass storage over USB.
-There are three Nucleo board families, each supporting a different microcontroller IC package footprint.
+All Nucleo boards by STMicroelectronics have an additional onboard ST-LINK host adapter chip which supplies SWD debugging, virtual COM port, and mass storage over USB.
 The debugger embedded on Nucleo boards can be converted to the SEGGER J-Link debugger protocol.
+Though some STM32 microcontrollers have a real-time clock (RTC) peripheral and/or battery-back SRAM, none of the Nucleo boards have a battery holder.